jekyllup/jekyll-theme-massively/_posts/2023-03-15-llm-primer.md

 layout: post
 title: "The DSFSI Large Langauge Models Primer <> AI and Language: A Mirror to Ourselves - Understanding how we got to ChatGPT and what it actually means"
 date: 2023-03-15
-excerpt: "Tutorial by Vukosi Marivate"
+excerpt: "Primer/Tutorial by Prof. Vukosi Marivate"
 image:
 ---